tedneward/Azgaarnoth/GameNotes.md

 All copyrights are held by their respective owners; I have only included the PDFs of freely-available material from the D&D website as a convenience to my players, and anyone not a part of my play group should obtain the materials from there, instead.

+Note that much of this material is moving over into specific entries, so I can better control the customization and application of the material to the world.

 ## Races
 The world used to belong to the [Eldar](/Races/Eldar.md) but they have long disappeared.
 [Humans](/Races/Human.md) are the numerically dominant (~50%) race.
 Dwarves and elves are plentiful, not restricted to traditional roles or geography, and are referred to as the [Firstborn](/Races/Firstborn.md).
 Dragonborn, tieflings, and aasimar were/are [Created](/Races/Created.md).
 Players seeking to play a non-traditional race almost certainly come from the [Hordes](/Races/Hordes.md) somewhere in their background.